We Compare SPAXX vs FZFXX:

 It covers administrative, marketing, and compensation for fund managers.

-The idea is since these funds are professionally managed, saving you the stress of picking and trading stocks, the people doing your hard work have to be compensated.
+Since these funds are professionally managed, saving you the stress of picking and trading stocks, the people doing your hard work must be compensated.

 This may explain why some funds charge high expense ratios.